Hawkety77/Stat486MiniProject/README.md

     - compression_feature.csv: Table with compression ratio for each audio file.
     - genres_original (Not Included): Contains 100 .wav files for each genre.
     - images_original (Not Included): Contains 100 spectrograms formatted as .png's for each genre.
+- Final_Report.ipynb: Summary of our findings and conclusions.